-And that's just a sampling, for the examples of grace and truth in beautiful balance abound in the life of Jesus.
-But these aren't bedtime stories, beloved, for...
+And that's just a sampling.
+The examples of grace and truth in beautiful balance abound in the life of Jesus!
+Inspirational?
+Yes, but to what end?

 C. What Jesus gives us, we are to share with others.
 If Jesus exhibited grace and truth, ought not His followers?
 Yes!
-Let's start with grace...
+Let's start with grace.

 1. If we are like Jesus, we will exhibit grace.
-Indeed, the Bible commands us to do so...
+Indeed, the Bible commands us to do so, again and again.